warmlogic/expertTrain/README.md

    - See `expertTrain/config_EBUG.m` for an example.
       - Note how it runs `et_saveStimList()` and `et_processStims_EBUG()`
       - Apologies for being such a long/extensive config file, but it is well organized.
+- Less well organized features:
+   - Reading external text files containing phase instructions
+   - There are practice modes for matching, naming, and recognition.
+Hopefully the provided config is clear enough on how to set them up.
+   - Image manipulation conditions are supported, just use different family names for each condition.
+Species orders can be yoked together across families if there is something common about conditions and exemplars.
+   - Impedance breaks (every X trials or Y blocks).
+Use "g" key to end the impedance check.
+   - Blink breaks (every X seconds)

 Running the experiment
 ----